nodejs/TSC/TSC-Charter.md

 TSC voting members are expected to regularly participate in TSC activities.

-A TSC voting member is automatically converted to a TSC regular member if, during a 3-month period, all of the following are true:
+A TSC voting member is automatically converted to a TSC regular member if they do not participate in three consecutive TSC votes.

-* They attend fewer than 25% of the regularly scheduled meetings.
-* They do not participate in three consecutive TSC votes.

 ## Section 4.
 Responsibilities of the TSC